Czech opposition filibusters bill suspending pension indexation

 Opposition parties accuse the government of trying to balance the budget on the backs of the poorest, though they have shied away from detailing the tax rises or other spending cuts that they would choose instead to reduce the budget deficit.

 The opposition parties have pledged to obstruct the passing of the bill, leading the ruling coalition to invoke a state of legislative emergency, which allows it to accelerate the legislative scrutiny.
+The debate on the bill will restart on March 1.

 The bill is likely to get eventual approval as the coalition has a comfortable majority of 108 deputies in the chamber of 200, but it is then likely to be referred to the Constitutional Court by the opposition.